jirutka/ssh-ldap-pubkey/README.md

     `/usr/bin` with owner `root` and mode `0755`.
 2. Add these two lines to /etc/ssh/sshd_config:

         AuthorizedKeysCommand /usr/bin/ssh-ldap-pubkey-wrapper
         AuthorizedKeysCommandUser nobody

+> Note: In case you install `ssh-ldap-key` from pip, `AuthorizedKeysCommand` must be:

+        AuthorizedKeysCommand /usr/local/bin/ssh-ldap-pubkey-wrapper

 3. Restart sshd and check log file if there’s no problem.